sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 * measures - *Array* of *String*s *optional*.
 This means that the value of the attribute **applies** only to some of the measure components, of which the array contains the ID(s).
 This is only for informational and presentational purposes.
 If the `measures` relationship is not present then the attribute values apply to all measures.

 Exactly one of `dataflow`, `dimensions` and (`observation` or `primaryMeasure`) is required.
-Note that relationships defined in data structure definitions through `attachmentGroups` or a `group` are to be resolved by the server conveniently for the client into above `dimensions`.
+Note that relationships defined in data structure definitions through a `group` are to be resolved by the server conveniently for the client into above `dimensions`.

 Examples: